boomlich/orcattc/README.md

 <H1>ORCATTC</H1>

 ORCATTC is a tower defense game where you'll have to defend against enemy waves by placing towers along the road.

 <H2>Installation instruction</H2>

-Download the source-code, open in an Java IDE of your choice and run.
+Download the source-code (src folder), open in a Java IDE of your choice and run.

 Requirements:
 -	Java IDE (E.g., IntelliJ)